samfrjn11/cloud-installer/README.md

 ## Data import

-Every user in your sphere will have to download their data at [https://next.crownstone.rocks/user-data](https://next.crownstone.rocks/user-data).
+Every user in your sphere will have to:
+- Get their phone and log out from the Crownstone app (Settings -> Log Out).
+- Download their data at [https://next.crownstone.rocks/user-data](https://next.crownstone.rocks/user-data).

-Then, go to your own cloud v2 server [http://127.0.0.1:3050/import-data](http://127.0.0.1:3050/import-data) and the port configured for cloud v2.
-Make sure to replace `127.0.0.1` with the IP address of your server, you can find it with the command `hostname -I`.
+Then, go to your own cloud v2 server [http://123.456.78.9:3050/import-data](http://123.456.78.9:3050/import-data) and the port configured for cloud v2.
+Make sure to replace `123.456.78.9` with the IP address of your server, you can find it with the command `hostname -I`.

 Now upload the downloaded data.
 Note that this can take a while, wait until the page changes into "DONE".

 ## App settings

-Make sure to configure your pi to have a static ip address.
-Usually this can be done by logging in on your router.
+Every user in your sphere will have to perform this step.

+Get your phone again and open the Crownstone app (where you logged out in the previous step).
+Before loggin in, click on *Configure custom cloud*.

 Now you can change the cloud address in the Crownstone app settings.
-- Address of custom cloud v1: http://127.0.0.1:3000/api/
+- Address of custom cloud v1: http://123.456.78.9:3000/api/
-- Address of custom cloud v2: http://127.0.0.1:3050/api/
+- Address of custom cloud v2: http://123.456.78.9:3050/api/
-- Address of custom sse server: http://127.0.0.1:8000/sse/
+- Address of custom sse server: http://123.456.78.9:8000/sse/

-Again, fill in the IP address of your server, and use the ports as configured.
+Again, replace `123.456.78.9` with the IP address of your server, and use the ports as configured.

+Now click *Validate and save*, and login.

 Note: After a preliminary success message you may get a warning pop-up saying that the cloud endpoints are not stored.
 This is a known bug.
 As long as the preliminary message reported success, you're all good.